IntegralEquations/Inti.jl/docs/src/examples/pep.md

 ```

 Since the coefficient $a(\boldsymbol{x})$ is piecewise constant, we can reformulate the
-problem in terms of the jump conditions across the boundary $\Gamma$.
+problem in terms of the jump conditions across the boundary ``\Gamma``.
 More precisely,
 denoting by $\Omega^\pm$ the exterior and interior of $\Omega$, respectively, and ``u^\pm``
 the restriction of ``u`` to ``\Omega^\pm``, we can rewrite the problem as: